fommil/fpmortals/manuscript/under-review.md

 ### Summary

-The full set of methods in a `for` comprehension do not share a common super type; each generated snippet is independently compiled.
+The full set of methods supported by `for` comprehensions do not share a common super type; each generated snippet is independently compiled.
 If there were a trait, it would roughly look like:

 {lang="text"}
 ~~~~~~~~